pokt-network/protocol-infra/README.md

 ### Scaling/configuration parameters

 Configuration files for each DevNet can be found in the `devnet-configs` directory.

+### How to run a pocket version from the developer's branch

+On DevNets, you might want to run a version of blockchain actors that have not been released yet.
+For that, you can resort to this guide https://github.com/pokt-network/pocket/blob/okdas/devnet-tweaks/docs/development/README.md#creating-a-container-image-from-developers-branches to create a container image from your branch.
+Once the CI on pocket side finished, update the DevNet configuration YAML file in the `devnet-configs` directory.

 ### How to interact with DevNet on Kubernetes